 The legal protection afforded to the author and the penal provisions are formulated similarly to the provisions of trade mark law (see 7.2 Trade Marks).

 Length of Protection

-Protection lasts for the entire life of the author and expires 70 years after the death of the author.
+Protection lasts for the entire life of the author and expires 70 years after his or her death.

 Domain names may be protected as internet counterparts of trade marks.